sword-web/sword-web.github.io/docs/en/fundamental-concepts/application/builder.md

 #### `with_layer::<L>(layer: L)`

-Registers a Tower middleware layer globally for the application.
+Registers a Tower middleware `Layer` globally for the application.
+(Applied over the application Router).

 ##### Parameters

-- `layer`: An instance that implements the `Layer` trait and complies with Tower's middleware system.
+- `layer`: An instance that implements the `Layer` trait.

 ##### Example